savob/savobajic.ca/content/projects/personal/clock.md

 ## Circuit Boards

-Once I had established the circuit for each module tested and documented, I transferred the schematics to KiCAD and layed out a circuit board for each module.
+Once I had established the circuit for each module tested and documented, I transferred the schematics to KiCAD and laid out a circuit board for each module.

 I used edge connectors to pass the signals between them since it will also provide more structural stiffness compared to jumpers when hung up on a wall.